AAA Editor Notes

 High-quality temporary exhibits are a highlight of the attraction's offerings.

-Note: Visitors may experience long lines during holiday weekends.
+Note: Visitors may experience long lines during the summer and on holiday weekends.
+Arrive early in the day or later in the afternoon to avoid busiest times.

 Picnicking is permitted.
 Food is available.
 Time: Allow 3 hours minimum.